 Who were the “sons of God” mentioned in Genesis?
 Were they fallen angels or heroic men from the godly line of Seth?
 This post also covers the “sons of the Most High” in Psalm 82 and the “sons of God” in Job 1-2 and other verses.

-Now let’s look at the phrase “sons of God” in the Bible.
+In any case, let’s look at the phrase “sons of God” throughout the Bible.
 The upshot: It means either angels or men (but never fallen angels).

 1..
 The phrase “sons of God” means angels.

 In Pss.
 29:1 and 89:6 “sons of God” refers to either powerful men or angels.
 Most translations assume they are heavenly beings (e.g. NIV and ESV).
 But no fallen angels are envisioned here.

 Job 1:6 and 2:1 say that Satan appeared with the sons of God, and they were angels.
 How do we know?
 The next passage supports this claim.

 Job 38:4-7 says, God speaking: